In Honor of

 Please also take a moment to learn more about my book Free in Spirit here on the site.
 It is a short illustrated version of how Dave saved my life by donating a kidney, his paralysis and the crows that now come to watch over me each August right before his birthday.
 It is a meant to give hope to all those struggling with serious health issues and the importance of believing in the magic of the world!

 Dave and Ben in Colorado

 Dave and Luna watching an Eagles game!

-Dave and the cats in Colorado
+Dave hanging with the cats in Colorado

 Dave feeding Shaman the artic wolf at the W.O.L.F. sanctuary in Colorado